 In GQL and PGQ, free variables of $\pat$ become {\em group variables} in $\pat^{n..m}$, leading to both a complex type system \cite{pods23} and crucially non-flat outputs.
-Specifically such variables are evaluated to {\em lists}, typically represented as values of an \sqlkw{ARRAY} type in implementations (cf.~\cite{duckpgq}) thus again violating 1NF. \item We do not impose any conditions on paths that can be matched.
+Specifically such variables are evaluated to {\em lists}.
+For example, in the pattern $()\xrightarrow{x}^{0..\infty}()$, the variable $x$ would be mapped to the list of edge ids traversed by the path.
+These lists would be typically represented as values of an \sqlkw{ARRAY} type in implementations (cf.~\cite{duckpgq}) thus again violating 1NF.

+Fourth, we do not impose any conditions on paths that can be matched.
 In GQL and PGQ they can be {\em simple} paths (no repeated nodes), or {\em trails} (no repeated edges), or {\em shortest} paths.
 In GQL, PGQ, and Cypher, paths themselves may be returned, and such restrictions therefore are necessary to ensure finiteness of output.
-Since we can only return graph nodes or edges, or their properties, we never have the problem of infinite outputs, and thus we chose not to overcomplicate the definition of core languages by deviating from flat tables as outputs. \end{itemize}
+Since we can only return graph nodes or edges, or their properties, we never have the problem of infinite outputs, and thus we chose not to overcomplicate the definition of core languages by deviating from flat tables as outputs.